-$TO\ VOTE\ BY\ MAIL\ AS\ THE\ BOARD\ OF\ DIRECTORS\ RECOMMENDS\ ON\ ALL\ ITEMS\ BELOW,\ SIMPLY\ SIGN,\ DATE,\ AND\ RETURN\ THIS\ PROXY\ CARD.$ o Vote FOR all nominees o Vote WITHHELD from all
+TO VOTE BY MAIL AS THE BOARD OF DIRECTORS RECOMMENDS ON ALL ITEMS BELOW, SIMPLY SIGN, DATE, AND RETURN THIS PROXY CARD.

-The Board of Directors Recommends a Vote FOR all of the Nominees for Director in Item 1, FOR Items 2, 3, 4, 5, 7 and 8, and "1 Year" on Item 6.
+The Board of Directors Recommends a Vote FOR all of the Nominees for Director in Item 1, FOR in connection with each Director listed in Item 2, FOR Items 3, 4, 6 and 7, and "1 Year" on Item 5.

+1. Election of directors:

+FOR WITHHOLD FOR WITHHOLD

+A. Kenneth M. Jastrow, II 0 0 C. Donald T. Nicolaisen 0 0

-02 Daniel P. Kearney 03 Donald T. Nicolaisen (except as marked) nomi nees ructions: To withhold authority to vote for any indicated nominee, e the number(s) of the nominee(s) in the box provided to the right.) ò Please fold here - Do not separate ò 2.
-Ratification of the placement of Mark M. Zandi, appointed to the Board of Directors class whose term continues past the Annual Meeting in 2010, into a 0 For 0 Against 0 Abstain 3.
-Ratification of the placement of Bruce L. Koepfgen, appointed to the Board of Direct class whose term continues past the Annual Meeting ors in 2010, into a 0 For 0 Against 0 Abstain 4.
-Proposal to amend the Articles of Incorporation to eliminate the classified board provide for the annual election of all directors isions and to 0 For 0 Against 0 Abstain 5.
-Advisory vote on executive compensation 0 For 0 Against 0 Abstain 6.
-Advisory vote on the frequency of holding future advisory votes on executive compensation o 1 Year 0 2 Years 0 3 Years 0 Abstain 7.
-Approve 2011 Omnibus Incentive Plan 0 For 0 Against 0 Abstain 8.
-Ratification of appointment of independent registered public accounting firm o For 0 Against 0 Abstain THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THE BOARD RECOMMENDS.
-Date · Signature(s) in Please sign exa in joint tena administrators, Corporations shof authorized of ctly ncy, etc. ould all per ., should provide f sons inclu ull nan should s ade title me of corpo ign. and Trustees, authority.
+B. Daniel P. Kearney 0 0

+2. Ratification of placement of directors elected to the Board of Directors in 2010 into classes whose terms continue past the Annual Meeting:

+A. Bruce L. Koepfgen FOR 0 WITHHOLD o B. Mark M. Zandi FOR o WITHHOLD 0 3.
+Proposal to amend the Article eliminate the classified boa provide for the annual elect rd provisio ons and to 0 For 0 Against 0 Abstain 4.
+Advisory vote on executive compensation 0 For 0 Against 0 Abstain 5 Advisory vote on the frequen advisory votes on executive 5 0 0 1 Year 0 2 Years 0 3 Years 0 Abstain 6.
+Approve 2011 Omnibus Incentive Plan 0 For 0 Against 0 Abstain 7.
+Ratification of appointment o public accounting firm f independ ent registered 0 For 0 Against 0 Abstain

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED AS THE BOARD RECOMMENDS.

+Date

+Signature(s) in Box

+Please sign exactly as your name(s) appears on Proxy.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy.

+MGIC INVESTMENT CORPORATION